tomheaton/mcjty-website/docs/1.12/tile-entity/data.md

 }
 ```

-Here is the blockstate json (blockstates/datablock.json):
+Here is the blockstate JSON (blockstates/datablock.json):

 ```json
 {